Saeideh Gholamzadeh Khoei, Fateme Karimi Dermani, Sara Malih, Nashmin Fayazi and Mohsen Sheykhhasan* Pages 623 - 638 ( 16 )

-METHODS: In this review study, the importance of MSC and its secretory exosomes for the treatment of heart disease has been together and specifically addressed and the use of these promising natural and accessible agents is predicted to replace the current treatment modalities even faster than we imagine.
+Methods: In this review study, the importance of MSC and its secretory exosomes for the treatment of heart disease has been together and specifically addressed and the use of these promising natural and accessible agents is predicted to replace the current treatment modalities even faster than we imagine.

-RESULTS: MSC derived EXOs by providing a pro-regenerative condition allowing innate stem cells to repair damaged tissues successfully.
+Results: MSC derived EXOs by providing a pro-regenerative condition allowing innate stem cells to repair damaged tissues successfully.
 As a result, MSCs are considered as the appropriate cellular source in regenerative medicine.
 In the plethora of experiments, MSCs and MSC-EXOs have been used for the treatment and regeneration of heart diseases and myocardial lesions.

-CONCLUSIONS: Administration of MSCs has been provided a replacement therapeutic option for heart regeneration, obtaining great attention among the basic researcher and the medical doctors.
+Conclusion: Administration of MSCs has been provided a replacement therapeutic option for heart regeneration, obtaining great attention among the basic researcher and the medical doctors.

 Cardiovascular disease (CVD), Mesenchymal stem cells (MSCs), MSC derived exosomes (MSC-EXOs), cardiac muscle, exosomes, myocardial lesions.

 Research Center for Molecular Medicine, Hamadan University of Medical Sciences, Hamadan, Research Center for Molecular Medicine, Hamadan University of Medical Sciences, Hamadan, Department of Medical Biotechnology, Faculty of Medical Sciences, Tarbiat Modares University, Tehran, Research Center for Molecular Medicine, Hamadan University of Medical Sciences, Hamadan, Research Center for Molecular Medicine, Hamadan University of Medical Sciences, Hamadan